-4. ABBREVIATIONS each acronym or abbreviation for a word, phrase, or expression is counted as one (1) word.
+4. ABBREVIATIONS such as acronyms or abbreviations for a word, phrase, or expression are counted as one (1) word.

-Such as: UCLA, PTA, USMC, LAPD, U.S.M.C.
+EXAMPLE: UCLA, PTA, USMC, LAPD, U.S.M.C.

 5. HYPHENATED WORDS that appear in any generally available standard reference dictionary published in the U.S. at any time within the last 10 calendar years immediately preceding the election are counted as one (1) word.